lucia-auth/lucia/documentation/src/pages/learn/adapters/prisma.md

 title: "Prisma"
 ---

 An adapter for Prisma ORM.
-Can be used with any relational database.
+Can be used with: SQL, MySQL, PostgreSQL, and SQLite.

 ```ts
 const adapter: (client: PrismaClient) => Adapter;